All About The Water Cycle - How Does It Work?

 Factors that Affect Precipitation

-- Seasons: sea and land breezes that change directions with the season; is known as monsoon.
+• Seasonal sea and land breezes that change direction with the seasons are known as monsoons.

 Interception

-The most important role of this process in the water cycle is as a rainfall reducer.
-It causes a significant amount of rainfall to be directly fed back to the atmosphere, which is unavailable for infiltration.
+The most important role of this process in the water cycle is to reduce rainfall.
+It causes a significant amount of rainfall to be returned directly to the atmosphere, making it unavailable for infiltration.
 Also, interception influences the spatial distribution of infiltration.
-Thus, the role of interception in the hydrological cycle is crucial.
+Thus, interception in the hydrological cycle is crucial.

 Infiltration

-Anywhere in the world, a portion of the waterfalls.
+Anywhere in the world, there are waterfalls.
 This is as rain and snow infiltrate into the subsurface soil and rock.
 How much infiltrates depends greatly on many factors.
-The infiltration of precipitation falling on the ice cap of Greenland might be very small.
+The infiltration of precipitation falling on the Greenland ice cap might be very small.

-If the aquifers are shallow or porous enough to allow water to move freely, people can drill wells into the aquifer and use the water for their purposes.
+If the aquifers are shallow or sufficiently porous to allow water to move freely, people can drill wells into them and use the water for their purposes.
 Water may travel long distances or remain in groundwater storage before returning to the surface or seeping into other water bodies, such as streams and oceans.

-In places where the water table (the top of the saturated zone) is close to the land surface and where the water can move through the aquifer at a high rate, aquifers can be replenished artificially.
+In places where the water table (the top of the saturated zone) is close to the land surface and water can move through the aquifer rapidly, aquifers can be replenished artificially.

 Collection

-When water falls back to earth as precipitation, it might fall back into the seas, lakes, rivers, or wind ashore.
+When water falls back to Earth as precipitation, it may return to the seas, lakes, or rivers, or be carried ashore by the wind.
 When it winds up ashore, it will either splash into the earth or turn out to be a piece of the "groundwater" that plants and creatures use to drink, or it might keep running over the dirt and gather in the seas, lakes, or streams where the cycle starts from the very beginning once more.

 The Water Cycle and the Climate

 The water cycle has an intense impact on Earth's climate and ecosystems.
-The climate is all the weather conditions of an area, evaluated over time, while humidity and temperature are the two factors that contribute to climate due to the water cycle.
+The climate refers to the total set of weather conditions in an area, evaluated over time.
+Humidity and temperature are two key factors that contribute to climate, primarily through the water cycle.

 A region's temperature also relies on the water cycle.
 Through the water cycle, heat is exchanged, and temperatures change.
 For instance, when water evaporates, it absorbs energy and cools the local environment.
 Consequently, water releases energy and warms the local environment when it condenses.